Best Route Assistant

 1. Go to the large map.

-2. Select a layer from the top-right corner.
+2. Select a layer using the refreshed toggles in the top-right corner.

-3. Choose the date and time for which the restrictions displayed by the layer should apply—if the layer supports it.
+3. Select the date and time for the restrictions shown by the layer — if the layer supports it.

 Set default values for costs and rates

-1. Open the Assistant settings (settings icon or SettingsBest Route Assistant).
+1. Go to the Assistant Settings (the settings icon or SettingsBest Route Assistant).

-1. Enter your default values for specific fields.
-Changes are saved automatically for your account.
+1. Enter your own default values for individual fields.
+Changes are saved to your account automatically.

-From now on, these values will be applied in the cost, rate, and route calculation tabs.
+From now on these values will be applied on the cost, rate, and route calculation tabs.

 Check the vignette price list